 How long does a Halifax international transfer take?

-Halifax transfers in Euros (and within the European Economic Area) should arrive no later than the next working day.
+Halifax transfers in euros (and within the European Economic Area, Monaco, Switzerland and San Marino) should arrive no later than the next working day.
 Transfers to the US, Canada, South Africa, Australia, New Zealand, the Middle East and the Far East can take up to 4 working days.
-Transfers elsewhere can take up to 14 working days.
+Any currency to any other country should take no longer than 5 working days.

 Are Halifax international transfers safe to use?